ethorne/xrandr-ncurses/README.md

 <img src="img/screen.png" alt="drawing" width="600"/>

-NOTE: I forked this from (here)[https://github.com/ldevillez/xrandr-ncurses?files=1
+NOTE: I forked this from [here](https://github.com/ldevillez/xrandr-ncurses?files=1)

 ## dependency
 * ncurses

 ## What does it do ?
 * Choose the screens that you want to use
-* Reload polybar
-* Reload nitrogen
+* reloads the background

 ## Installation
 * `make build` (optional)